LastAvenger/no-silver-bullet/tutorials/the-python3-tutorial.md

 > * Python strings cannot be changed (immutable)
 > * out of range slice indexes are handled gracefully when used for slicing

-# Chapter 4 More Control Flow Tools¶
+# Chapter 4 More Control Flow Toolsg
 ## Statement

 * `pass` statments: do nothing
 * `if` statments

 ```python
 if x = y:
     pass